We are Pursue Fitness Ltd (referred to as ‘we’ throughout this notice).

 We want to bring you offers and promotions that are most relevant to your interests at particular times.
 We may send you texts, emails and postal mail to update you on these offers, promotions and events.

 As always, you can opt out of this form of marketing by following the below steps.
-However, this may not stop us communicating with you if you in ways such as order updates and returns department correspondence.
+However, this may not stop us communicating with you in ways such as order updates and returns department correspondence.

 Automated marketing and other advertisements